ulfox/dby/README.md

 ## DB Yaml

 Simple DB using yaml.
-A project that for managing the content of yaml files.
+A project for managing the content of yaml files.

 Table of Contents
 =================